mratanusarkar/tickersnap/docs/mmi/api.md

     ```python
     import time
-    from tickersnap.mmi import MMINow
+    from tickersnap.mmi import MMINowAPI

     def robust_data_fetch(retries=3):
         for attempt in range(retries):
             try:
-                with MMINow(timeout=30) as client:
+                with MMINowAPI(timeout=30) as client:
                     return client.get_data()
             except Exception as e:
                 if attempt == retries - 1: